lifeisstillgood/softwaremind/docs/newbook/2_orders_of_magnitude.rst

 firms allocating sensibly).
 We need a wealth tax to levelplaying field, we need regulatiojns to open com-pany fianances (anti-commercial confidentiality laws) and data ownership laws (not privacy).
 Its really tough.
+Democracy relies on decent people at all levels doing decent job - post office and nazism and so on - the system is there but democracy needs not whistleblowers but dailynwhistleblowers - iron law of bureaucracy

 ==================================